Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 2

 Nuggets vs. Lakers Betting Trends

-- The Nuggets average 115.8 points per game (12th in the league) while giving up 112.5 per contest (eighth in the NBA).
-They have a +273 scoring differential overall and outscore opponents by 3.3 points per game.
+- The Nuggets are outscoring opponents by 3.3 points per game with a +273 scoring differential overall.
+They put up 115.8 points per game (12th in the NBA) and give up 112.5 per outing (eighth in the league).

-- These teams score 233 points per game between them, 6.5 more than this game's total.
+- The teams combine to score 233 points per game, 6.5 more points than this matchup's total.

-- These teams surrender 229.1 points per game combined, 2.6 more points than the total for this matchup.
+- Opponents of these two teams put up 229.1 combined points per game, 2.6 more points than this contest's total.

 - Denver has put together a 44-36-2 ATS record so far this year.